-Prerequisite(s): HUD 105 or permission of Division Dean's office 1 lecture hour per week
+Prerequisite(s): HUD 105 or permission of Division Dean's office

 HUD 110 - Interpreter Role and Ethics

 This course will provide exploration of ethical standards and dilemmas in interpretation through discussion, case studies, scenarios and role-plays emphasizing the dynamics of the interpreting team and similarities and differences between advocates, peer counselors, and interpreters.
 Emphases are on values, ethics, and morality; professional principles, power and responsibility; group dynamics; and decision making.
 RID-NAD's Code of Ethics are discussed, practiced and applied in role-plays and scenarios.